 Cohort members will be offered a stipend of up to $595 for completing the program.

-The Climate Leadership Cohort is organized by the Tacoma Tree Foundation on behalf of the Tacoma Office of Environmental Policy and the Pierce County Sustainability.
+The Climate Leadership Cohort is organized by the Tacoma Tree Foundation in partnership with the Tacoma Office of Environmental Policy and Pierce County Sustainability.

 In their own words: